RidleyH/AutonomousRover/README.md

 # AutonomousRover

-This project consists of an autonomous rover controlled by a Python script called `main.py`.
-The rover is simulated in the Gazebo simulation environment, and it can be interacted with using Python 2.7.17.
+This project consists of a rover controlled autonomously by a Python script called `main.py`.
+The rover is simulated in the Gazebo simulation environment, and can be interacted with using Python 2.7.17.

 ## Installation